-One dead and three injured after ‘major incidents’ in Scottish Highlands
+One dead and three injured in ‘major incidents’ in Scottish Highlands

-A 39-year-old man has since been arrested in connection with the three incidents
+Dozens of emergency vehicles deployed to a series of incidents involving a gun

-One person has died and three others have been injured during a series of incidents involving a firearm in the Scottish Highlands.
+A man has died and three other people have been injured in a series of incidents involving a gun in the Scottish Highlands.

+A 47-year-old man was found dead at a property in the Teangue area on the Isle of Skye on Wednesday morning after officers were sent to the scene amid reports that a gun had been fired.
-Emergency services were called to reports of a woman, 32, being found seriously injured in Tarskavaig, Skye, shortly before 9am on Wednesday.

-She has been taken to the Queen Elizabeth University Hospital in Glasgow for treatment.
-Officers were then called to the Teangue area of the island at 9.30am after a gun was fired.
+Just half an hour before, at 9am, emergency services were called to reports that a 32-year-old woman had been found seriously injured in Tarskavaig, Skye.
+She was taken to the Queen Elizabeth University Hospital in Glasgow for treatment.

-Emergency services attended, but a 47-year-old man was pronounced dead at the scene.

-Police subsequently attended at a property in the Dornie area in Wester Ross after further gunshots were heard.

-A man was found with serious injuries and has been taken to Raigmore Hospital in Inverness and a woman, whose condition is not known, was taken to Broadford Hospital.
+Police then attended a property in the Dornie area in Wester Ross after further gunshots were heard.
+A man was found with serious injuries and was taken to Raigmore Hospital in Inverness.
+A second woman, whose condition is not known, was taken to Broadford Hospital.

-A 39-year-old man has since been arrested in connection with the three incidents, which police believe are linked.
+A 39-year-old man has since been arrested in connection with the three incidents, which police believe are linked, but are not terrorist-related.
+The suspect has also been taken to Raigmore Hospital.

 Register for free to continue reading